The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 Crypto is growing faster than the internet in terms of adoption — it is growing exponentially like the pond lilies.
 Crypto is like a doubling pond lily on steroids!
 Below is a chart showing (in log scale) the projected growth of crypto.

 More information coming

-If you would like to see the channel please use this link.
+If you would like to see the channel, please use this link.

 A call to the community

-Just as driving too slow on a freeway is just as dangerous as driving too fast, being too conservative is just as dangerous to people’s financial health.
-If we can collaborate together as a community to improve the model, it would be much appreciated.
+Just as driving too slow on a freeway is just as dangerous as driving too fast, being too conservative is just as hazardous to people’s financial health.
+If we can collaborate as a community to improve the model, it would be much appreciated.
 Consider how the previous cycle peak ran 42% longer (156 days) than expected and Bitcoin increased from what was thought the peak an additional 668%.
 If we can capture such gains through mathematics, we can help so many people together.